1992 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 2000 - Present

-For collectors seeking to explore the most profitable opportunities across the entire Washington quarter series beyond this historically significant year, the comprehensive guide 100 Most Valuable Washington Quarters Worth Money reveals the highest-achieving specimens from all dates and mint marks, providing crucial insights for serious numismatic investment strategies.
+For collectors seeking the most profitable opportunities across the entire Washington quarter series, the comprehensive guide 100 Most Valuable Washington Quarters Worth Money reveals the highest-achieving specimens from all dates and mint marks.

 History of the 1992 Quarter

-The 1992 quarter belongs to the Washing quarter series, which the United States Mint released into circulation in 1932.
+The 1992 Quarter belongs to the Washington quarter series, which the United States Mint released into circulation in 1932.

 The Washington quarter replaced the Standing Liberty quarter as part of the George Washington bicentennial birth celebrations.